ActionFPS/blacklist/README.md

   Then save.
 Add banned names in commit changes.

-## How long does it take to reload the blacklist?
+## How long does it take to reload the IP blacklist and the nickname blacklist?

-At most one minute (server re-reads the blacklist every minute) + time taken to update the file (which is immediate)
+At most one minute (server re-reads the blacklists every minute) + time taken to update the files (which is immediate)

-## How long does it take to reload the nickname blacklist?